ZackaryHudgens/UrsineEngine/README.md

-# unnamed-game-engine
+# UrsineEngine
-A cross-platform game engine utilizing C++, SDL, and OpenGL.
+A cross-platform game engine written in C++ and scriptable via Python.